-Editor's note: This article is an excerpt from Prasad's book, Outwitting the Job Market: Everything You Need to Locate and Land a Great Position, Lyons Press.
+Editor's note: This article is an excerpt from Chandra Prasad's book, Outwitting the Job Market: Everything You Need to Locate and Land a Great Position, from Lyons Press.

 While second interviews are the norm, if you're asked back for a third or fourth, other factors are probably at play.
 In this article, hiring managers explain why you might be called back repeatedly -- and what you can do to prove once and for all that you're the right person for the job.